asarkar/cassandra-unit-spring/README.md

 # cassandra-unit-spring

-Starts the Cassandra server and makes the ports available as Spring environment properties.
+Starts the Cassandra server and makes the ports available as Spring Boot environment properties.

-Requires Java 8 or later.
+Requires Java 8 or later, and Spring Boot.

 ## Installation